ozra/onyx-lang/README.md

 * Improve low level aspects of language core
     - PR as much as is accepted directly to Crystal code base:
     - Tailor made GC for optimal throughput and lowest latency
-        + I'm already working sporadically on a conceptual GC specifically targeting 64 bit, that - if it turns out as well as I hope - might blow most other things out of the water, _both_ throughput-wise _and_ latency-wise.
+        + I'm working very sporadically on a conceptual GC specifically targeting 64 bit, that - if it turns out as well as I hope - might blow most other things out of the water, _both_ throughput-wise _and_ latency-wise.
 But don't hold your breath on this one.
-I'll keep it private until there's something to show for, or it turns out to be a disaster (spare time goes in to Onyx atm).
+I'll keep it private until there's something to show for, or it turns out to be a disaster (spare time primarily goes in to Onyx atm).
-    - Possibly tailor made co-routines low level code (_if_ LLVM reveals IR-instructions facilitating that)
-    - facilitate different levels of manual memory management when wanted
+    - Facilitate different levels of manual memory management when wanted
         + If above mentioned GC works out as planned, it will probably be faster and have lower latency than manual memory management - in that case this point is severely moot.
 But once again: long way there.
-    - => Onyx 1.2+
+* => Onyx 1.2+

 ## Installing ##